Tuurlijk/docker-local/Readme.md

 The `.docker/template/default/init.sh` takes care of setting the correct permissions on the `vendor` and `Web` directories so that the nginx process can access them.

+In some templates there is also a `post-autoload-dump` task in composer.json that does a chown.
+So keep in mind to change that too if you have a different uid from 1000.

 ## Importing a database
 Any files in `.docker/db/` ending in `tar.gz` or `gz` will be imported.